andrebraghini/firebase-triggers/README.md

 If the file exists, validation will be performed.

 It is also possible on the client side to view the schema files by adding the suffix `/schema.json` to the URL of the exported method.

+You can use the [jsonschema.net](https://jsonschema.net/) to generate your JSON schemas.